natgo/wt-wiki-scraper/wikitext-transpiled/fleet/IJN%20Mutsuki.md

 [[File:Mutsuki torpedo firing arcs.jpg|thumb|right|Graphic detailing port firing arcs for each of the launchers, with a total firing arc of 70° and an overlapping arc of 35°]]
 {{main|Type 90 (610 mm)|Type 95 depth charge|Type 93 mod1 mine}}

 The IJN Mutsuki carries two triple centre mountings for 610 mm Type 90 torpedoes, along with 6 reload torpedoes in lockers alongside the rearmost funnel.
 This gives it the ability to reload mid-battle.
-Each torpedo has a 480 gram TNT equivalent warhead and travels for 7 km at 85 km/h.
+Each torpedo has a 480 kg TNT equivalent warhead and travels for 7 km at 85 km/h.

 This gives it the best torpedo count, torpedo speed and damage at its rank and the second-best range that can be upgraded to by far the longest range through the Torpedo Mode modification that adds 8,000 m for a total of 15 km range, making it capable of reaching opposing spawn area within nearly all maps played on the ship's battle rating.